earonesty/python-smx/README.md

  - JSON and YAML template friendly
  - Use "as is" in most configuration contexts
  - Unsafe by default, but trivial to use "Safe mode" allowing untrusted execution of a strict set of macro expansions

+### Caveats

+Important to remember that all macros result in "strings", so when dealing with macros.